kyounger/casc-plugin-dependency-calculation/README.md

 - less network bandwidth
 - reduced execution time

+## Source Plugin Management

+A better way of managing plugin lists has been added.
+See the [Standard Workflow](examples/workflow-standard-steps/README.md) for more details

 ## New Features

 - **minimal plugin list** - create a minimal viable list of plugins based on a starting list.
 See `-s` for more details.